 There was certainly a mystique about 18 Squadron's capabilities which we on the squadron were keen to perpetuate but, by the time I arrived on the squadron, most of the ECM equipment we had would have been of little use in a real war.
 Without a nuclear war role, we on 18 Squadron were always the poor relations when compared with 101 (Vulcan) Squadron in the next hangar, but at least we could relax in the knowledge that we did not have to react to the frequent Bomber Command practice call-outs and alert exercises that plagued their lives.

-One day in my first week on 18 Squadron when I was in the crew room getting to know my new captain, Flight Lieutenant FSJ ‘Sid’ Aldridge who had very recently arrived at Finningley on posting from a Valiant bomber squadron.
+One day during my first week on 18 Squadron, when I was in the crew room getting to know my new captain, Flight Lieutenant FSJ ‘Sid’ Aldridge who had very recently arrived at Finningley on posting from a Valiant bomber squadron.
 I happened to mention that I had seen, and photographed, three Valiants parked on a remote dispersal at Luqa during my time on 38 Squadron in Malta but because of secrecy I had never known what they were there for and I never got to meet any of the Valiant crew members because they were all officers.
-Sid smiled mysteriously and then told me of an incident he'd been involved in a few months earlier on his previous Valiant bomber squadron.
-He and his crew had been detached at very short notice from their UK base, I think it was Marham, to RAF Luqa in Malta to await further orders.
+Sid smiled mysteriously and then told me of an incident his crew had been involved in a few months earlier on his previous Valiant squadron.
+Sid and his crew, with others, had been detached at very short notice from their UK base to RAF Luqa in Malta to await further orders.
 Those orders came very early one morning shortly before dawn when the crew were called from their beds for an operational briefing.
 They were told that their Valiant had been modified to collect 'air samples'.
 They were ordered to fly to a particular location over French-controlled Algeria where they would see a mushroom cloud, the result of a nuclear weapon test explosion.
 Sid's crew were instructed not to file a flight plan and to maintain radio silence from take-off until they approached Luqa on their return.
 (My image of the three all-white Valiants parked at RAF Luqa is here but I cannot guarantee that they are in any way connected with my new captain's 'sniffing' sortie.)

 The Briefing Officer had reminded them that on crossing the north coast of Africa they would be flying in French-controlled airspace but there was no need for concern as there were no radar stations capable of tracking their flight.
 Their orders were to fly at 40,000 feet around the nuclear cloud, as close as they could get to it without actually going inside the cloud mass, so that radiation samples could be collected.
 Sid must have noticed that I instinctively crossed my legs at that point in his story.
 He grinned and said that they had been assured no radiation could penetrate the pressurised cabin of the Valiant so there was no danger to health.